ZYSF/gen1cpu/InstructionSet.md

     0xE2abiiii: a=ext[b+i];

-The I/O bus operates *exactly* like the memory bus, except it's the I/O bus.
+The I/O bus operates *exactly* like the memory bus, except it's the I/O bus, and it can only be accessed from system-mode (unless an implementation has a special feature to expose part of it to user-mode).

 In other words, it's just like a secondary channel of memory, except that it could be implemented entirely separately to memory so I/O devices can't overhear any memory stuff and memory devices can't overhear any I/O stuff.